Visit the Related Events page for calendar of conferences, symposia, and courses of interest.

 US HUPO Student-Postdoc Members are eligible to apply for up $1500 travel support for HUPO 2019 Adelaide.
 US HUPO will provide $750 directly to recipients.
 An additional $750 in matching funds will be provided by the HUPO 2019 Adelaide team.
-Deadline to apply is April 30.
+Deadline to apply is now extended through Monday, May 6, 2019.
 More information and application on Conference > Students and Postdocs page.

 March 6, 2019

 Yekaterina Kori (UPenn) recognized for Best Student Poster.
 Andy Qi (NCI, NIH) recognized for Best Postdoc Poster.
 Erica Pratt and Angela Kruse were recognized as Best Tweeters at the conference.
 These lucky winners each received $50.
 Honorable Mentions: Paolo Cifani, Alexey Nesvizhskii, John Yates.
 Help us keep US HUPO in the Twitter-sphere. #USHUPO when you share proteomics news and happenings.

 There were four major awards presented at US HUPO 2019.
 Each recipient gave a plenary talk.
 Jennifer Van Eyk (Distinguished Contribution), Catherine Costello (Lifetime Achievement), Juergen Cox (Computational Proteomics), and Wilhelm Haas (New Investigator) delivered incredible lectures which highlighted their contributions and achievements in proteomics.
 More information on these and all Awards presented at US HUPO 2019.

 The following funding opportunities may be of interest to the US HUPO community.
 If you have a funding announcement to share, please send details to email@example.com.
 Thank you.

 Funding Opportunity Announcement for Mass Spectrometric Assay in Obesity Research